StanfordSpezi/SpeziOnboarding/README.md

             content: [
                 .init(
                     title: "A thing to know",
-                    description: "This is a first thing that you should know, read carefully!"
+                    description: "This is a first thing that you should know; read carefully!"
                 ),
                 .init(
                     title: "Second thing to know",
-                    description: "This is a second thing that you should know, read carefully!"
+                    description: "This is a second thing that you should know; read carefully!"
                 ),
                 .init(
                     title: "Third thing to know",
-                    description: "This is a third thing that you should know, read carefully!"
+                    description: "This is a third thing that you should know; read carefully!"
                 )
             ],
             actionText: "Continue"